Things you can do with wetlands:

 Explore opportunities to "get your feet wet" in a wetland near you!

-Take action to protect and restore wetlands.
+Protect and restore wetlands.

 Wisconsin Wetlands Association has developed several tools to help the people of Wisconsin be better wetland advocates and wetland stewards.